Golden Boulder of Kyaiktiyo

 I couldn’t believe it.
 I was shocked.
 I was stupefied.
 I was completely fucking amazed.

-And that’s when I was enlightened.
+And that’s when I think I was enlightened.

 And when I got done laughing, I stood up, looked around at the few people who were, oddly enough, looking at me warmly with nice smiles, smiled at them back, waved, and then started my journey back down the mountain.